kalaitzi-gif/DSCI510FinalProject/README.md

 - Urban population (% of total population)_mean → WB 'Urban Population (%)' indicator

 5.)
-Save these descriptive statistics for these risk factors and indicators, as a CSV file
+Save these descriptive statistics for these risk factors and indicators as a CSV file

 **STEP D: Generate averages per Caucasus country for the WB Indicator of Gross Domestic Product (GDP) and its respective DEWP Risk Score.**